WalukaUI/AmazonWareHouseDLS/README.md

 Using this extension, you will be able to filter out more affordable and cheaper products (More Buying Options) <br />in the same category that you are looking for.
-More importantly, you can access all your results without the <br />interruptions of ads and other marketing distractions
+More importantly, you can access all your results sorted according <br />to the price (Low to High), without the interruptions of ads and other marketing distractions

 ![](https://github.com/WalukaUI/AmazonWareHouseDLS/blob/main/filter.gif)